Are you ready to embark on an epic journey to transform your homemade pizza game with the ultimate secret to heavenly

 Using a microwave is the fastest way to have your melted mozzarella.
 Watch the timer and keep stirring to the required consistency.

-- Place the sliced/shredded mozzarella in a safe bowl.
+- Place the sliced/shredded mozzarella in a microwave safe bowl or container.

 - Incorporate a little evaporated milk and a pinch of cornstarch to stop the cheese from separating upon melting; if you have no evaporated milk, substitute with almond, coconut, soy, or hemp milk.

-- Add a bit of acidic substance such as vinegar or lemon juice to ensure the cheese remains smooth upon melting.
+- Add a bit of acidic ingredients, such as distilled white vinegar or lemon juice, to ensure the cheese remains smooth upon melting.
 Do not use components with heavy flavors like beer or wine.

-- Place the safe bowl in a microwave.
-Set the timer to 30 seconds of high setting.
+- Place the mozzarella in the microwave.
+Set the timer to 30 seconds high setting.

 - Remove the bowl and stir to a smooth, gooey mixture.